horvathaa/catseye-vscode/README.md

 Important checks:
 - Make sure to have the latest version of VSCode to test extension
 - Use npm installs over yarn installs in the case it requires any modules on your system
+- After installing the files, run the extension.ts file on VSCode and ensure it runs on the extension tester provided by VSCode and not the Chrome tester.
+From there another VSCode window will appear.
+For mac users, use the shortcut COMMAND+SHIFT+P and type in helloworld command to see the extension come to life!